-Location: Trail runs through Southwest, South Central and North Central Shoreline
+Trail runs through Southwest, South Central and North Central Shoreline

-Street Address: Adjacent to Aurora Avenue North between North 145th and 205th Street
+Adjacent to Aurora Avenue North between North 145th and 205th Street

-Ownership/Maintained by: Owned by Seattle City Light, Maintained by City of Shoreline
+- Owned by Seattle City Light - Maintained by City of Shoreline

-Funding Sources: Multiple funding sources including state and federal grants were used to fund the development of the Interurban Trail through Shoreline.
+Multiple funding sources including state and federal grants were used to fund the development of the Interurban Trail through Shoreline.

-Description: The Interurban Trail is a paved, multi-purpose pedestrian and bicycle trail that is located off Aurora Avenue and follows a linear corridor along Seattle City Light property.
+The Interurban Trail is a paved, multi-purpose pedestrian and bicycle trail that is located off Aurora Avenue and follows a linear corridor along Seattle City Light property.
 The trail connects neighborhoods to shopping, services, employment, transportation centers, and parks and allows for the use of commuters as well as recreational bicyclists, walkers and joggers.
 The trail corridor provides an important north - south trail linkage through the City of Shoreline creating the spine of the City's bicycle trail system and provides an important link in this regional trail system.

-Historical Information: The Interurban Trail is named for the Seattle to Everett Interurban Rail line that was constructed through Shoreline to Halls Lake in 1906.
-Shoreline Historical Museum
+The Interurban Trail is named for the Seattle to Everett Interurban Rail line that was constructed through Shoreline to Halls Lake in 1906.